afchapman/afchapman.github.io/_tutorials/psychscaling.md

 matrix, but I’m just going to fit things using these structures separately.

-We fit the MLDS model using the based ‘glm’ function in R, but specifying a logistic regression (specifically a “probit” model) as we are predicting a binary output (participants either select the left item, or not).
-We also remove the intercept from the model (the ‘-1’ in the model specification below), because we are fixing the scale at 0, as mentioned above.
+We fit the MLDS model using the base ‘glm’ function in R, but specifying a logistic regression (specifically a “probit” model) as we are predicting a binary output (participants either select the left item, or not).
+We also remove the intercept from the model (the ‘-1’ in the model specification below), because we are fixing the scale intercept at 0, as mentioned above.

 ``` r